ChrisLisbon/TorchCNNBuilder/README.md

 </div>

 ---
+### Description in Russian is presented [here](README_RU.md).

+---

 **TorchCNNBuilder** is an open-source framework for the automatic creation of CNN architectures.
 This framework should first of all help researchers in the applicability of CNN models for a huge range of tasks, taking over most of the writing of the architecture code.
-This framework is distributed under the 3-Clause BSD license.
+This framework is distributed under the **3-Clause BSD license**.
 All the functionality is written only using `pytorch` *(no third-party dependencies)*.

 ### Installation